How is the fashion industry tackling sustainability?

 – Panel talk – How I got my job in the Fashion Industry

 - Find out what studying and working in fashion is really like.

-- Unique insight from Condé Nast tutors with a wealth of experience in fashion and media.
+- Unique insight from Condé Nast academics and fashion industry professionals.

 - Hear from industry guests about their work in fashion and media.